How to Create Dynamic Content in the Gutenberg Editor

-- Hit the “Enter” key at the end of the content and a new paragraph block will be automatically added.
+- Hit “Enter” at the end of the content, and a new paragraph block will be automatically added.
 Type “/” and you will see an autocomplete menu with the list of available blocks.
 Just type “dynamic” for the Dynamic Content Block.

 The Dynamic Content Gutenberg Block

 The Dynamic Content Gutenberg block shows a list of your dynamic triggers.
-Selecting a trigger and updating the page will result in one of the trigger’s content versions to pop up upon page rendering.
+Select a trigger and update the page.
+This will result in one of the trigger’s content versions to pop up upon page rendering.

 The Dynamic Content Block includes two buttons that will make it easy to add and manage the dynamic content:

-1. Edit Trigger – This button will open the trigger’s editing page in a new tab so you can easily edit and update the trigger and apply changes in your dynamic versions.
+1. Edit Trigger – This button will open the trigger’s editing page in a new tab, so you can easily edit and update the trigger.
+You can also apply changes in your dynamic versions.

 2. View Trigger – The button allows you to see all the dynamic versions of the trigger exactly as they’ll appear when rendered on your site.